gardiens/NLP_CS/README.md

 ## Prompting strategy and other experiments

 **Prompting Strategy:**
+Our prompting strategy is based on a polarity-conditioned one-shot ensemble method.
-- We constructed the prompt with concise and minimal instructions since longer task instructions seemed to confuse the model and reduce accuracy likely because we used smaller quantized model.
+- **We constructed the prompt with concise and minimal instructions**.
+Longer task instructions seemed to confuse the model and reduce accuracy likely because we used smaller quantized model.
-- We use one-shot prompts with the three different polarity to reduce bias and maximize its performance.
+- **We use one-shot prompts with  three different polarity to reduce bias and maximize its performance**.
 We also tried the same approach with unbalanced few-shots with 2 neutral, 1 postive, 1 negative / 1 neutral, 2 positive, 1 negative and 1 neutral, 1 positive, 2 negative but the accuracy was lower.
-- We limited ensemble size to three prompts to balance accuracy and inference speed, since inference time was also part of the evaluation criteria.
+- **We limited ensemble size to three prompts** .
+We wanted to balance accuracy and inference speed, since inference time was also part of the evaluation criteria.

 **Other Exploration**
 We experimented with various possible enhancements: